-To promote openness, the Indiana Broadband Office will provide updates on the status of application reviews on its website, social media, and through its newsletter.
-When all applications have been evaluated, and final project areas and subgrantees have been selected, the IBO will notify all applicants of the chosen awards.
-All awards, and their subgrantee and project areas, will be posted on the Indiana Broadband Office website within ten business days of the subgrantee being notified.
+To promote transparency, the Indiana Broadband Office will provide updates on the status of application reviews on its website, social media, and through its newsletter.
+When all applications have been evaluated, and project areas and subgrantees have been selected, the IBO will notify all applicants of the chosen awards.
+These awards will be subject to NTIA's approval in Indiana's Final Proposal.
+All awards, and their subgrantees and project areas, will be posted on the Indiana Broadband Office website within ten business days of the subgrantee being notified.